 - 120 migratory bird species use the forests of Guatemala as their main wintering or transiting habitat

-- Aims to support nearly 720 jobs, 30% of which to be held by women.
+- Aims to support nearly 720 jobs, 30% of which are to be held by women

 Frog photo credit: Carlos Vasquez.

-The Mesoamerican Biological Corridor is vital for migratory birds making their biannual treks up and down Central America.
-426 species of birds have been documented in the project area and 120 species depend on the corridor to sustain their journeys.
+The Mesoamerican Biological Corridor is vital to birds’ biannual migrations.
+504 bird species have been documented in the project area, and 120 species depend on the corridor to sustain their journeys.
 The project also aims to improve law enforcement, continue ongoing biological monitoring, and raise awareness of biodiversity values through education.

-The project protects the habitat of an abundance of mammals and reptiles, including 30 High Conservation Value (HCV) species such as the Jaguar, Baird’s Tapir, and the West Indian Manatee whose habitats are threatened by economic pressure on the region.
+The project protects the habitat of an abundance of mammals and reptiles, including thirty high conservation value (HCV) species such as the jaguar, Baird’s tapir, and the West Indian manatee, whose habitats are threatened by economic pressure on the region.
 The area is also home to 504 bird species and a corridor for 120 migratory bird species.